Stef504/ARP/Assignment1/ReadMe.md

-ReadMe

-What each process does:

-Main(Master):
+## 2. Active Components

+### 🖥️ Master Process (`main.c`)

-This is the master process responsible for creating the concurrent program.
-It uses the primitive fork() and execlp() to execute each process.
-Other primitive uesed are pipes() this allows for the communication between processes.
-The respective pipes (open or closed) are stated with each fork.
-The wait primitive is used at the end of the code to ensure that all parents wait for their child to finish before returning.
+This is the master process tasked with generating the concurrent program.
+It employs the primitive fork() and execlp() functions to initiate each process.
+Additional primitives employed include pipes(), which assist in the communication between processes.
+Pipe() also enables the reading and writing of data to a designated pipe.
+The corresponding pipes (opening or closing) are indicated at each fork and all pipes are closed at the end of the code to ensure the program does not freeze / enter deadlocking.
+The wait primitive is employed at the end of the code to guarantee that all parent processes await the completion of their child processes before returning.

-Main is then responsible for executing the blackboard, the drone physics, the input handler, the obstacles and the target generation.
+Main is responsible for executing the blackboard, drone physics, input handling, and obstacle and target generation.

-The Black Board:
+The use of unnamed pipes() allows for fast and simple communication between related processes.
+While the use of the named pipes (FIFOs) allows for communication between unrelated processes.

+### 📊 Server / Blackboard (`BlackBoard.c`)
-This is the proccess for inter process communication between all processes.
-All information of the targets, obstacles, drone physics and input is sent to the black board so it can share certain messages to respective processes.
-This is all done through the intialization of pipes which were given from command line arguments (sent from Main) and the primitive select().
+This outlines the procedure for interprocess communication among all processes.
+All data on targets, obstacles, drone physics, and inputs is transmitted to the blackboard to facilitate the broadcasting of specific data to the corresponding processes.
+The process is executed via the initialisation of pipes provided through command line parameters (transmitted from Main) and the basic select() function.

-The primitive select() allows us to avoid race-condition.
-Pipe() allows for us to read/write data to a specific pipe.
+The basic select() function enables the prevention of race conditions.

+Key algorithm of the blackboard:
+- The blackboard additionally retrieves information from the parameter file.
+- The window adjusts based on the user's preferences; however, each adjustment causes a reset of the drone's position.
-The drone physics communicates its position to the black board.
-The blackboard will move the drone on the window.
+- The drone's physics module transmits its location to the blackboard.
+The blackboard will display the drone's location on the window.
-The black board will communicate to the drone if the drone is near an obstacle.
+- The blackboard will notify the drone of its proximity to obstacles, its initial location at the game's starting point, and when the drone is restored to the home position.
-The obstacles and targert generation send its coordinates to the black board to draw on the window and identify if the drone is in proximity to the drone.
+- The obstacles and target generation transmit their coordinates to the blackboard to render on the window and establish if the drone is near the obstacle.
-Input commands like 'a','q','u' are sent to the blackboard via a named pipe.
+- Commands such as 'a', 'q', and 'u' are transmitted to the blackboard via a named pipe.
-Reads from parameter file

-Drone Physics:
+- Obstacles and targets are generated dynamically following a cumulative total of 20 generations.
+- Obstacles, targets and the drone is clamped to the window size to adhere to the game boundaries

+### 🕹️ Drone Process (`process_Drone.c`)
-Calculates the drone physics (movement and repulsion forces) and sends its coodinates to the black board.
-It initializes which pipes it needs which are given from the command line arguments (send from main) and uses the primitive select().
+The drone's physics (motion and repulsive forces) are computed and its coordinates are transmitted to the blackboard.
+It initialises the requisite pipes, as specified by the command line arguments provided by the main function, and utilises the primitive select() for reading from the blackboard and input processes.

-Input:
+### Input Process (`process_In.c`)
-Uses the signal() primitive to ensure that if the input pipe is broken/closed it will not terminate the program immediately.
-Instead it ignores the SIGPIPE and allows the client the handle the error to ensure restore the canonical mode.
+It employs the signal (SIGPIPE, SIG_IGN) mechanism to guarantee that the program does not terminate immediately if the input pipe is disrupted or closed.
+Instead, it disregards the SIGPIPE and allows the client to manage the error to ensure the resetting of the canonical mode.

+The process sends the user's input directly to the drone and the blackboard over distinct channels.
+The modification of the canonical mode removed the necessity for the user to press ENTER after each input.

-Obstacle and Target Generation:
+### 🚧 Obstacle and 🎯 Target Generator(`process_Ob.c`, `process_Ta.c`)
-Reads from the parameter file, intializes pipes which were given from command line arguments (sent from Main) and writes the co-ordinates every 7s to the black board.
-Its random generation based off the time and PID so that its sequence is unique.
+The process reads the parameter file, initialises pipes provided through command-line options (transmitted from Main), and publishes coordinates.
+They are also clamped to the current window size and adjust accordingly.
+Target coordinates are generated and published every 7 seconds on the blackboard.
+While obstacle coordinates are generated and publsihed every 5 seconds to the blackboard.
+The different timings ensure that generations do not appear at once.
+The random generation relies on the time and PID, ensuring a unique sequence for generation.

-List of Components, Directories, Files:
+## 3. List of Files
 /Assignment1
 |-main.c
 |-BlackBoard.c